 S&N sold the land to Newcastle city council in 2004 I think.
 The deal meant 14.4 acres of the site have now passed from Scottish & Newcastle Breweries to Newcastle City Council, One NorthEast and Newcastle University who have pledged to use Science City status to enhance the region’s growing reputation for pioneering scientific research and as a key location for knowledge based business.

 Here is an old article about the closure.
 S&N to close Newcastle brewery

-Here is what remains of the site some 2 years later.
+Here is what remains of the site some 2 years later in January 2006.

 The last remaning part of the breweries to be knocked down was done with a controlled explosion.
 Here's a few before and after photos and a video of the explosion as well.

-And this video from the Evening Chronicle features ex-Newcastle United manager Bobby Robson pressing the button to blow the place up.
+Video from the Evening Chronicle features Sir Bobby Robson pressing the detonate button.

 Here is a few ironic pictures sent in by Rowland Barker an ex-Heaton boy now living in the States.
 Thanks Rowland.